Survey: US companies added a solid 163,000 jobs in August

 WASHINGTON (AP) — U.S. businesses added 163,000 jobs in August, a private survey found, a decent gain that suggests that employers are confident enough to keep hiring.

+Solid economic growth is underpinning an optimistic outlook among businesses.
+Growth reached 4.2 percent at an annual rate in the April-June quarter, the fastest pace in four years, spurred by tax cuts and robust consumer spending.

-The ADP figures come a day before the government will release its official jobs data for August.
-Economists have forecast that Friday’s report will show employers added a solid 189,000 jobs, according to data provider FactSet.
+ADP’s hiring figures come a day before the government will release its official jobs data for August.
+Economists have forecast that Friday’s report will show that employers added a solid 189,000 jobs last month, according to data provider FactSet.

 Most Read Business Stories